-a Library dedicated to the care of and making additions to its remarkable collections of valuable books."
+In 1935, under the leadership of Owen Wister, then president of the Library Company, the directorsurged that the Juniper and Locust Street building be given up and all the books concentrated in the Ridgway Library.
+They recommended "a policy whereby the Library, from being a general circulating library of current and ephemeral books, becomes a Library dedicated to the care of and making additions to its remarkable collections of valuable books."
 If such a policy did not please the majority of the shareholders, it was inevitable that such a policy would prevail.
 Under the will of Arthur K. Lea in 1938 the Company received \$50,000 "as a means towards a more aggressive administration of its library, so that said library may occupy a more conspicuous part in the educational facilities of the city and perform a more useful service than it has done in the past."

 A further thrust in the direction of change was given by a grant from the Carnegie Corporation to recatalogue and reshelve the library so that its scholarly resources would be more readily available.
 Unfortunately, the program carried out with WPA (Works Progress Administration) help was not well conceived or executed.
 The old printed catalogues, the paper slips of the nineteenth century, and current cards were consolidated into a single author card catalogue.
 However, the entries were simply copied from the original entries.
 None was checked against a book on the shelf, and the whole was never edited to provide uniformity or to correct errors.
 Furthermore, the shelf location was not placed on the main card but had to be found by reference to a second catalogue arranged by serial numbers only.
-These cards went to the National Union Catalogue in Washington, D.C., and were the only record there, inaccurate and incomplete as they were, of the Library Company's holdings.
+These cards went to the National Union Catalogue in Washington, D.C., and are the only record there, inaccurate and incomplete as they are, of the Library Company's holdings.
 At the time, no one looked upon the results of the Carnegie grant as anything but strengthening the status and stature of the Ridgway Library and its research materials.

-At the annual meeting on May 1, 1939, the members unanimously agreed that the Directors be given authority to sell or lease the Locust Street property.
+At the annual meeting on May 1, 1939, the members unanimously agreed that the directors be given authority to sell or lease the Locust Street property.
 A small circulating library was to be retained in the center of the city for the convenience of the members.
 During the following year all the books were moved to the basement of the Ridgway Library under the supervision of Barney Chesnick.
 He had been hired to assist Samuel at Broad and Christian Streets and succeeded him in charge of the old collections then being used by a comparatively few discerning and imaginative scholars.
 Chesnick was Samuel's spiritual successor as well; he matched his preceptor in concern for the books in his care and in his computer-like knowledge of their whereabouts.
 The labyrinthine arrangement of the shelves was made even more confusing by the expedients used to house the books from the uptown library.
 That building, empty, was torn down; the land was leased as a parking lot.
 The two-centuries-old Library Company was at the nadir of its fortunes.

-About this time, two studies-one by Robert H. Downs, then librarian of New York University, and the other by the Bibliographical Planning Committee of Philadelphia under Charles W. David-looked at the Library Company's holdings and operations.
+About this time, two studies - one by Robert H. Downs, then librarian of New York University, and the other by the Bibliographical Planning Committee of Philadelphia under Charles W. David - looked at the Library Company's holdings and operations.
 They came to similar conclusions: that the circulation of modern books to members and subscribers was an obsolete service, and that the Library Company should become a research library, preferably in association with one of the city's other institutions.